 Cash Flow Hedge.
 When a derivative is designated as a cash flow hedging instrument, the effective portion of changes in the fair value of the derivative is recognized in other comprehensive income and presented in the "Other reserves" account in the consolidated statements of changes in equity.
 The effective portion of changes in the fair value of the derivative that is recognized in other comprehensive income is limited to the cumulative change in fair value of the hedged item.
-Any ineffective portion of changes in the fair value of the derivative is recognized immediately in the consolidated statements of income.
+Any ineffective portion of changes in the fair value of the fair value of the fair value of the derivative is recognized immediately in the consolidated statements of income.